 WHAT WE DO: CENTER RESOURCES Course Design and Personalized Learning The WPRDC has been actively involved in providing learning opportunities for students.
 The Regional Data Center has also supported independent student public interest technology projects, and has supported students working through the Center for Analytical Approaches to Social Innovation Grief to Action initiative.
-Training Building on earlier work with libraries, the WPRDC staff have recently developed and launched two new data literacy programs in 2022 and 2023.
-One workshop series is designed to support data stewards and other data workers as they build equity into their data practices.
-The second workshop is focused on building skills and confidence of trusted community ambassadors.
+Training Building on earlier work with libraries, the WPRDC staff have continued to strengthen its data literacy programs.
+New initiatives focused on using art as a vehicle for self-expression, and working to build skills and confidence of young people in data.
 Technical Assistance The WPRDC often consults with faculty, staff, and community partners that are looking to use data in their work.
-We primarily do this through consultations and ad-hoc requests Provide Publishing Platforms Over 20 organizations publish data through the WPRDC's open data portal.
+We primarily do this through consultations and ad-hoc requests.
+Provide Publishing Platforms Over 20 organizations publish data through the WPRDC's open data portal.
 The WPRDC helps partners big and small by providing a shared infrastructure for publishing open data.
 The open data portal provides the ability to download complete data sets or access data through an API, all with complete metadata and a license enabling re-use.
-Representing the University of Pittsburgh in External Networks

-The WPRDC represents the University in several different national networks focused on civic data, open data, and technology.
+Representing the University of Pittsburgh in External Networks The WPRDC represents the University in several different national networks focused on civic data, open data, and technology.
 Participation in these networks helps us to connect our work to other practitioners.